pivotal/docs-tap/security-and-compliance/harden-tap.hbs.md

 areas where users have identities.

 1. Tanzu Developer Portal
-2. Tanzu Developer Portal Authentication to Remote Clusters
+2. Tanzu Developer Portal authentication to remote clusters
-3. The Kubernetes cluster that the Tanzu Application Platform components are installed on
+3. The Kubernetes cluster where Tanzu Application Platform components are installed

-It is recommended to use the same identity provider for each of these components so that a common identity is shared across Tanzu Application Platform.
+VMware recommends using the same identity provider for each of these so that a common identity is shared across Tanzu Application Platform.
 To facilitate this, components can use common OIDC providers.
-Below is the configuration for each component:

 ### <a id="tdp"></a> Tanzu Developer Portal